-1.They presume the Gospels to be error-ridden and implicitly inferior to all other sources contemporary to them.
+- They presume the Gospels to be error-ridden and much inferior to all other sources contemporary to them.
 For example, they effectively give the Apocryphal Gospel of Thomas greater weight than the canonical Gospels (Matthew, Mark, Luke and John).

-2.They reject the miracle stories of Jesus and regard them as fiction.
+- They reject the miracle stories of Jesus and see them as fiction.

-3.They presume the faith-motivated first Christians weren’t interested in history, and willingly put words into Jesus’ mouth to fulfill their own needs.
+- They presume that the early believers weren’t interested in history, and willingly put words into Jesus’ mouth to fulfill their own needs.

-Words in red indicate words that Jesus most likely said.
-Words in pink represent words that Jesus possibly said.
-Words in grey indicate words that Jesus likely did not say, but are close to what He might have said.
-Words in black represent words that Jesus definitely did not say.
+Words in red show words that Jesus most likely said.
+Words in pink show words that Jesus possibly said.
+Words in grey show words that Jesus likely did not say, but are close to what He might have said.
+Words in black show words that Jesus definitely did not say.
 In this work, there are more words in black than in red, pink, and grey combined.
-And almost the entire gospel of John is in black while the gospel of Thomas has more of red and pink words than the biblical gospels.
+And almost the whole gospel of John is in black while the gospel of Thomas has more of red and pink words than the biblical gospels.